mindspore-ai/docs/docs/mindspore/source_en/migration_guide/dynamic_shape.md

 During network training, there is a slicing operation `x[:k]`.
 Here, k is not a constant.
 As a result, the shape of `x[:k]` changes with the value of k, and the shape of all subsequent operations related to `x[:k]` is uncertain.

-## Shape changes introduced by different branches of control flows
+## Shape Changes Introduced by Different Branches of Control Flows

 The output of some control flows on the network may be different.
 When the condition control items of the control flows are not fixed, dynamic shape may be triggered.
 For example: